 What is a DC?

-A DC (discontinue not to count as fail) indicates that you were enrolled in a Unit of Study but at some point had to stop studying; either by formally discontinuing at the faculty office by the end of the week 7 deadline, or later because of reasons beyond your control.
+A DC (Discontinue Not to Count as Fail) indicates that you were enrolled in a Unit of Study but at some point had to stop studying; either by formally discontinuing online by the week 7 deadline, or later because of reasons beyond your control.

 Why is a DC better than other marks?

-A DC indicates for those looking at your academic record that you couldn’t complete the unit; unlike a Fail, Absent Fail (AF), or Discontinued Fail (DF), which all show that you were not successful in your attempt at the Unit.
-Bear in mind that you need good reasons, as faculties won’t approve DCs for students just trying to ‘clean up‘ their record.
+A DC indicates for those looking at your academic record that you couldn’t complete the Unit; unlike a Fail, Absent Fail (AF), or Discontinue Fail (DF), which all show that you were not successful in your attempt at the Unit.
+You need good reasons, as faculties won’t approve DCs for students just trying to ‘clean up‘ their record.

-DCs are also useful if you are concerned about your average mark, progression rules (Stage 1,2,3) or if you are thinking about later Honours or postgraduate studies.
-However if you do not get DCs it does not mean that you cannot do further studies as you may also be able to seek some consideration of your circumstances (and your marks in other semesters) when you apply for admission into those courses.
+DCs are also useful if you are concerned about your average mark, progression rules (Stage 1,2,3) or if you are thinking about future Honours or postgraduate studies.
+However if you do not have a DC it will not necessarily prevent you from doing further studies as you may also be able to seek some consideration of your circumstances (and your marks in other semesters) when you apply for admission into those courses.
 Speak to an SRC caseworker or the relevant faculty about this.
-[Note: A grade of ‘Discontinue Fail is not counted towards your WAM, but is counted for progression/at risk status]
+[Note: a grade of ‘Discontinue Fail is not counted towards your WAM, but is counted for progression/at-risk status]

 What are the deadlines?

-If you cease to be enrolled by the HECS Census date (March 31st and August 31st) you are Withdrawn from that Unit.
+If you cease to be enrolled by the HECS census date (March 31st and August 31st ) you receive Withdrawn for that unit.
 This is better than a DC as it does not show on your record at all.
 There is no HECS debt either.
 However, International Students would need to apply for a fee refund.

-If you discontinue after the Census date, but before the end of week 7 you will automatically get a DC result.
+If you discontinue after the Census date, but before the end of week 7 you will automatically have a DC recorded.
 No documents or reasons are needed but a HECS debt or fee is still payable.
-(Note: This deadline will differ for subjects that do not follow the usual timetable, such as Summer and Winter School and subjects taught intensively (eg. some Law subjects)
+(Note: This deadline will differ for subjects that do not follow the usual timetable, such as Summer and Winter School and subjects taught intensively eg. some Law subjects)